-The Parks and Wild Life Act of 1996 as amended in 2001 (Chapter 20:14), together with the Parks and Wild Life (Import and Export) (Wild Life) Regulations 1998 and Statutory Instrument 92 of 2009 are the most recent legislation currently affecting elephants in Zimbabwe.
+The Parks and Wild Life Act of 1996 as amended in 2001 (Chapter 20:14), together with the Parks and Wild Life (Import and Export) (Wild Life) Regulations 199817 and Statutory Instrument 92 of 200918 are the most recent legislation currently affecting elephants in Zimbabwe.

 Zimbabwe's current legislation underpinned by the above mentioned pieces of legislation grants ownership of wildlife and user rights to landowners (communal and private).
 Landowners, as custodians of wildlife on their properties are therefore entitled to benefit through sustainable utilisation of these resources.
-As a result of conferment of user rights to landowners, people see their wildlife
+As a result of conferment of user rights to landowners, people see

-&lt;sup>16 The ban on trophy imports to the USA is another contributory factor to the disenchantment of local communities.
+16. The ban on trophy imports to the USA is another contributory factor to the disenchantment of local communities.

-&lt;sup>17 These regulations include the Appendices of CITES and align import and export conditions to Articles III & IV.
+^{17.} These regulations include the Appendices of CITES and align import and export conditions to Articles III & IV.

-&lt;sup>18 This SI introduced jail sentences exceeding 10 years and a penalty of US\$20,000 for illegal killing of an elephant.
+18 .This SI introduced jail sentences exceeding 10 years and a penalty of US\$20,000 for illegal killing of an elephant.

-resources as an asset to be nurtured, thus ensuring their benefits continue into the future.
+their wildlife resources as an asset to be nurtured, thus ensuring their benefits continue into the future.
 However, this beneficial arrangement is now under severe threat as a result of the ivory trade ban.